githubuniverseworkshops/codeql-codifying-security-knowledge/README.md

 ### 3 Attack surface and sources

-You can copy [CheckPoint2.ql](java/sql-injection/src/checkpoints/CheckPoint2.ql) to continue.
+The following steps can be implemented in the exercise file [SqlInjection.ql](./java/sql-injection/src/SqlInjection.ql) You can use [CheckPoint2.ql](./java/sql-injection/src/checkpoints/CheckPoint2.ql) as a starting point if you were unable to complete the previous section.

 1. Find all the method accesses of the method `search`.
    <details>